FeiLiuEM/RoseTTAFold-local-server/README.md

-# rosettafold-local-server
+# RoseTTAFold-local-server

-It is a simple local server of rosettafold based on python.
+It is a simple local server of RoseTTAFold based on python.

 ## Requirement: